DARWIN AQUINO (1979)

-He studied composition at the Conservatoire National du Strasbourg in France with Italian Maestro Ivan Fedele.
-Later he was appointed Assistant Conductor of the Florida International University (FIU) Symphony Orchestra in the United States, under the baton of Maestro Grzegorz Nowak, where he graduated with a Master in Orchestral Conducting and was distinguished by unanimous vote of the faculty with the “Graduate Performer Award”.
-Aquino has been selected to participate in many international conducting master classes with maestros such as Jose Serebrier, David Effron, Colin Metters, Ramon Tebar, Neil Varon, James Judd, Mark Gibson, Enrique Garcia Asensio and Eduardo Marturet.
+Aquino studied composition at the Conservatoire National du Strasbourg in France with Italian Maestro Ivan Fedele.
+Later he was appointed Assistant Conductor of the Florida International University (FIU) Symphony Orchestra in the United States, working with Maestro Grzegorz Nowak, where he graduated with a Master in Orchestral Conducting and was distinguished with the “Graduate Performer Award”.
+Aquino also served as cover conductor for Maestro Ramon Tebar at the Florida Grand Opera and Opera Naples (“Barber of Seville”, “Don Pasquale”, “Norma”, “Carmen”, “La Boheme”).